Sonos Radio, Free and Ad-Supported Streaming Service, Launches on All Sonos Devices Today - The Mac Observer

 On Tuesday, wireless speaker company Sonos announced the rollout of Sonos Radio, a free and ad-supported streaming service that runs on all Sonos devices.
-The new Sonos Radio service will arrive by way of a software update and will include Artist Stations, Sonos Sound System, Genre Stations, as well as music, news, and sports from a growing list of over 60,000 world-wide radio stations.
+The new Sonos Radio service will arrive by way of a software update later today and will include Artist Stations, Sonos Sound System, Genre Stations, as well as music, news, and sports from a growing list of over 60,000 world-wide radio stations.

 Sonos Radio Artist Stations